Gleethos/neureka/src/main/java/neureka/framing/README.md

 Classes in this package are components of tensors which attach meta information to them or simply relate them to other tensors and their components.
-This allows tensors to have names, non-integer indices and also it makes it possible for slices to track the ordiginal owner of an underlying data array...
+This allows tensors to have names, non-integer indices, and also it makes it possible for slices to track the original owner of an underlying data array...